Jump to section

-Those with well developed self-awareness and self-regulation are well positioned to develop a set of self-management skills that support them on their work and personal journeys.
+Those with well-developed self-awareness and self-regulation are well-positioned to develop a set of self-management skills that support them on their work and personal journeys.

-From an organizational perspective, the ability for team members to self-manage is critical to the effective functioning of an organization.
+From an organizational perspective, the ability of team members to self-manage is critical to the effective functioning of an organization.
 Imagine an environment where the majority of those working within it were unable to stay on task, on strategy, and on schedule.
 That would make it very challenging to complete projects.

 Self-management is even more important when we talk about empowering employees across the organization to be more innovative and resourceful.
 When every team member understands their responsibilities, goals, and what it takes to achieve them, they can make better decisions and do their part to achieve the team and organization objectives.
 Part of effective self-management with empowerment is that employees make good decisions about when to seek additional help or input.

-Do you ever catch yourself staying up late to watch one more episode of your favorite TV show, even when you know you have a busy work day ahead?
+Do you ever catch yourself staying up late to watch one more episode of your favorite TV show, even when you know you have a busy workday ahead?
 Have you ever missed a deadline because you pushed off a big project for too long?
 Have you ever become frustrated at one of your direct reports for not completing a project according to your guidance?

 These are all signals that you may need to work on your self-management capabilities.
 Self-management can be learned and refined by mastering these related skills: